react-auth-kit/react-auth-kit/docs/signin.md

         axios.post('/api/login', formData)
             .then((res)=>{
                 if(res.status === 200){
+                    if(signIn(
+                        {
-                    if(signIn({token: res.data.token,
+                            token: res.data.token,
                             expiresIn:res.data.expiresIn,
                             tokenType: "Bearer",
                             authState: res.data.authUserState,
                             refreshToken: res.data.refreshToken,                    // Only if you are using refreshToken feature
-                               refreshTokenExpireIn: res.data.refreshTokenExpireIn})){ // Only if you are using refreshToken feature
+                            refreshTokenExpireIn: res.data.refreshTokenExpireIn     // Only if you are using refreshToken feature
+                        }
+                    )){ // Only if you are using refreshToken feature
                         // Redirect or do-something
                     }else {
                         //Throw error